-Drawing on research by independent think tank A New Approach (ANA), this lecture will discuss how we can develop and support keen audiences across the country, and nurture our creative voices and arts and culture more broadly.
-It will outline how a National Cultural Plan would ensure that we increase the value of our cultural inheritance so future generations can flourish.
+Drawing on research by independent think tank A New Approach (ANA), this lecture discusses how we can develop and support keen audiences across the country, and nurture our creative voices and arts and culture more broadly.
+It outlines how a National Cultural Plan would ensure that we increase the value of our cultural inheritance so future generations can flourish.

 Rupert serves as President of the Myer Foundation and Chair of A New Approach (ANA), an independent arts and culture think tank.
 He is a community representative on the Council for the Order of Australia, a member of the Felton Bequests’ Committee and a member of the boards of the Yulgilbar Foundation and the Aranday Foundation.

 Rupert has a long connection with arts and culture, having served as chair of both the National Gallery of Australia and the Australia Council for the Arts.
 He is a former chair of the Opera Australia Capital Fund, Kaldor Public Art Projects and the Contemporary Visual Arts and Craft Inquiry, an emeritus trustee of the National Gallery of Victoria and a past board member of the Museum of Contemporary Art and the Australian International Cultural Foundation.
 He serves as Chair of ASX-listed company AMCIL Limited.

 Alison is an award-winning creative at the forefront of contemporary Australian Aboriginal design and storytelling.
 A descendant of the Walbanga and Wadi Wadi people of the Yuin nation, she champions the creative expression of Aboriginal identity in interiors, public art, jewellery, installations and film.